Pietro Scalia

-Pietro Scalia (born March 17, 1960) is an Italian-American film editor.
-He won the Best Film Editing award at the 64th Academy Awards for his work on the film JFK, sharing the award with Joe Hutshing, and at the 74th Academy Awards for Black Hawk Down.
+Pietro Scalia (born March 17, 1960) is an Italian-American film editor and producer, best known for his work with directors Ridley Scott, Gus Van Sant and Oliver Stone.
+He has won two Academy Awards for Best Film Editing, for Stone's JFK (1991) and Black Hawk Down (2001), out of four total nominations.
+His other accolades include two American Cinema Editors Awards, two BAFTA Awards, and a Satellite Award.

 Early life and education

 He was born in Catania, Sicily, and later emigrated to Aarau, Switzerland as a child with his parents.
 There, he attended Swiss-German schools until high school.

 After graduation, he decided to move to the United States to pursue his college education.
 He spent two years at the University at Albany, The State University of New York, after which he was accepted as an undergraduate at UCLA.
 The Swiss government's scholarship helped him through five years of UCLA and in 1985 he earned his Master of Fine Arts from the UCLA Film School.

 Career

+Assistant editor

 After his MFA, a couple of short films, a screenplay, two video documentaries, and a 16 mm thesis film, he returned to Europe to pursue his desire to become a film director.
 Shortly afterward, he returned to the United States on a work visa to pursue his career in Hollywood as a film editor.
-He began as an editor on Andrei Konchalovsky's Shy People.
+He began as an assistant editor on Andrei Konchalovsky's Shy People.
 Later, he received an assistant editor position working with Oliver Stone.
 However, it was not easy to get the job.
 Scalia admired Oliver Stone's work, especially Salvador, so he decided he wanted to work with that director.
 He got a contact through the sister of one of the assistant editors.
 Scalia worked on such films as Wall Street (1987) and Talk Radio (1988).
 He later continued as an associate editor on Born on the Fourth of July and as an additional editor on The Doors.